Rome in the Early Republic (509 - 241 BC)

 up the northern slope of the hill, and was probably located near the later church of Santa Sabina

-“... he signed a contract for building the temple of Juno Regina on the Aventine and dedicated another to Mater Matuta.
+“... he let the contract for building the temple of Juno Regina on the Aventine and dedicated another to Mater Matuta.
 After having thus discharged his duties to gods and men, he resigned his dictatorship”, (‘History of Rome’, 5: 23: 5-7).

 The fasti Fratres Arvales (CIL VI 2295, ca. 30 BC) record the dies natalis of the temple Iunoni Reginae in Aventino as the 1st September.